Heartfelt Industries - FAQ Page

 1 pound takes approximately 3-4 tablespoons.

 You can put a container of distilled water, like a bowl, next to the beads and let them absorb the distilled water in this way.
-When they have absorbed all they can remove the bowl.
+When they have absorbed all the water the bowl can be removed.
 This method is effective but takes a while for the beads to absorb the water.

-The method I use and prefer is using a spray bottle.
-I purchased an inexpensive spray bottle at the grocery store and filled it with distilled water.
-When the beads need water I just spray them until they have absorbed enough distilled water.
+The method some use and prefer is using a spray bottle, an inexpensive one from the grocery store and filled with distilled water.
+When the beads need water just spray them until they have absorbed enough distilled water.
 This method will work well if you have the beads in a bag or dish.

 “If my beads are going white, should I add distilled water until they are all clear?”